wearearima/big-data-platform/deployment/README.md

 ## 1.1.
 Prerequisites

 1. In order to try the architecture locally, we will use [Kind](https://kind.sigs.k8s.io/), a tool for running Kubernetes clusters using Docker containers as nodes.
+Therefore, Docker should be up and running.

-2. [Kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl), the Kubernetes command-line tool.
+3. [Kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl), the Kubernetes command-line tool.

-3. In order to be able to install some of the programs in the Kubernetes cluster, you will need [helm](https://helm.sh/) and [krew](https://krew.sigs.k8s.io/docs/user-guide/setup/install/).
+4. In order to be able to install some of the programs in the Kubernetes cluster, you will need [helm](https://helm.sh/) and [krew](https://krew.sigs.k8s.io/docs/user-guide/setup/install/).

 ## 1.2.
 Set up the cluster